ShrekIL/WRO-FE-RocheReapers/README.md

 **Turning**: In this state, the robot is turning in to the direction, where the wall is farther away.
 As soon as the angle to the wall at the side and the front is close to 90deg, the state changes back to Moving.

 **BackingUp**: In this state, the robot will try to move away from an obstacle while trying to turn a bit, so it is easier to pass the obstace when driving forward again.

-**BackingUp**: In this state, the robot will try to move away from an obstacle while trying to turn a bit, so it is easier to pass the obstace when driving forward again.